kjs452/KennysOpenDSKY/README.md

     This is an improvement over Scott Pavlovec's keyboard reading code.

 ## Features
-+ A virtual machine and byte code interpreter
++ A virtual machine and byte code interpreter.
 + Two threads of control: One thread is a background task, which runs major modes (PROGs).
 The other thread is a foreground task which runs VERBs & NOUNs.
 + Ability to enter values using the keypad instead of +/- keys.